Decode-Labs-Web3/dehive-sc/scripts/SEPOLIA_TEST.md

 ## What the Script Tests

-### Phase 1: System Deployment
+### Phase 1: System Connection
-- Deploys DehiveProxy
+- Connects to existing DehiveProxy
-- Deploys Message Facet
+- Connects to existing Message Facet
-- Deploys PaymentHub Facet
+- Connects to existing PaymentHub Facet
-- Deploys Airdrop Registry
+- Deploys Airdrop Registry (if needed)
-- Deploys Mock ERC20 Token
+- Deploys Mock ERC20 Token (if needed)
-- Installs all facets into the proxy
+- Verifies all contracts are accessible

 ### Phase 2: Message System
 - Creates conversation between User A and User B